 Things to know about soup…

-Tinned soups can have high carb amounts, usually the nutritional information on the labels are shown per 100g and you will no doubt be eating more than 100g.
-A standard tin of soup is 400g and so most will eat at least 200g.
+Tinned soups can have higher carb amounts, usually the nutritional information on the labels are shown per 100g and you will no doubt be eating more than 100g.
+A standard sized tin of soup is 400g and so most will eat at least half a tin, or 200g.
 Some cans have nutritional information ‘per serving’.
-Please note: a serving may differ depending on the size of the can, so always double check the amount you are planning to eat.
+Please note: a serving may differ depending on the size of the can/tub, so always double check the amount you are planning to eat.

 Watch out for some vegetarian soups!

-Unfortunately the highest amount of carbs in soups, tend to be found in vegetarian soups such as tomato, vegetable, potato & leek, lentil etc. There is also less protein in these soups to help ‘pair’ them, meaning they can be tricky to tolerate.
+Unfortunately there are some very high carbs in some vegetarian or vegan soups.
+Higher carbs tend to be found in soups such as lentil, tomato, vegetable, potato & leek etc. There is also less protein in these soups to help ‘pair’ them, meaning they can be tricky to tolerate.

 Watch out for grains, beans, lentils and pulses!